pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Application Logger] Table names of archive tables are now named with year-month rather than month-year see [#8237](https://github.com/pimcore/pimcore/issues/8237).
 - [Glossary]
   - `pimcoreglossary()` tag has been removed, please use the `pimcore_glossary` Twig filter.
-  -  Glossary was moved into PimcoreGlossaryBundle
+  -  Glossary has been moved into PimcoreGlossaryBundle
   -  PimcoreGlossaryBundle must be enabled manually in config/bundles.php
 - [Elements] Passing $force parameter as boolean is not valid anymore in `getById`, `getByPath`, `getElementById` methods.
 Instead, please pass it as an associative array ( eg.`['force' => true]`).
    For details, please see [#12789](https://github.com/pimcore/pimcore/issues/12789)